IDCI-Consulting/NotificationBundle/README.md

 How to extend this bundle
 ==========================

+Work in progress

-if you wish to create your own notification you have to create a notification object which must extend AbstractNotification, see the example below :
+//if you wish to create your own notification

 ```php
 // Facebook notification example